jocisneros/tweet-game/README.md

     -DEBUG: Outputs debugging information (api responses, state changes, etc.)
     -CLEAR: Clears the timeline of the bot, removing all tweets and replies.
     -WT=NUM: Defines the time to wait when checking for replies to the lyric tweet.
+    -U: Actives User Control Mode, allowing the user to control the number of times the program runs.
+    -LC=NUM: Defines the number of times the program should run.